 The wind was strong the day we arrived and the majority of the area was sandy.
 We did our best to find the least dusty spot and chose a lovely spot on a small cliffside overlooking the nearby valley.
 We were surrounded by scrubby grasses on three sides which kept the dust to a minimum.
 While staying here we watched giant dust clouds beating up other campers in less ideal spots.

 Needless to say, we were really thankful for our views and protection from the dust.
-Thankfully, we had a little bit of cell service at our campsite and were able to do a little computer work while there.
+An added bonus was the cell reception at our campsite since most of the Escalante area is a dead zone.

 Hole in the Rock Road is well known for its slot canyons.
 After driving the long dirt road, you’ll find multiple trails including Spooky Gulch, Peek a Boo, Zebra and Tunnel.

 In addition to hiking, I would also recommend driving around the National Monument on your trip.
 The Monument is located along Scenic Hwy 12 so you’ll naturally be doing some driving.